elyessassi/holbertonschool-AirBnB_clone/README.md

 # description of the project

-	this project aims to create a console that enables users to manipulate classes (create, delete, update, etc)
+	this project aims to create a command line interpreter that gives the users the ability to create and manipulate objects and store it in a database and comeback to it later the command line works in both interactive and non-interactive modes (create, delete, update, etc)

 # description of the command interpreter